michaeljeisner/stake-pf-replay-go/docs/api/authentication-and-utilities.md

 - [x] Standard headers: `Content-Type`, `x-access-token`
 - [x] `betRequest()` pattern for all game bets
 - [x] Automatic retry on failure
+- [x] Browser-profile transport is primary; direct Go HTTP is fallback only

 ---